satya-prakash-nanda/Fashion-recommender-System/README.md

 Domain Restriction: Limited to text-based recommendations, not applicable to other areas like fashion.

-Scalability Issues: Struggled with large datasets due to reliance on algorithms like K-Nearest Neighbors.
+Scalability Issues: As the movie dataset grows, the system may face challenges in processing and comparing the increasing number of movie descriptions, potentially leading to slower recommendation generation.

-Cold Start Problem: Difficulty providing accurate recommendations for new users or items with little data.
+Cold Start Problem: The system struggles to recommend movies for new users or films with limited data since it relies heavily on user history and detailed descriptions to generate recommendations.

 2. Innovation: Fashion Recommender System

 I transformed this movie recommender into a Fashion Recommender System that uses advanced image recognition and similarity algorithms to recommend clothing items.

 Technological Improvements:

 Transfer Learning with ResNet50: Extracts detailed visual features (patterns, textures) from fashion images, enabling accurate style recommendations.